vcmx/medium_procedure_knowledge_extraction_using_rag/readme.md

 - Pillow: Image processing
 - chromadb: Vector storage

-##Key Modules
+## Key Modules
-This repo contains the main branches mentioned in our Medium article {} and is meant to be shared with like-minded researchers and collaborators pursuing similar research questions.
+These are modules mentioned in our Medium article {} and shared here with like-minded researchers and collaborators pursuing similar research questions.
 The branches include:

 - Simple VLM-RAG mode to understand flattened PDF technical manuals
 - Preparation of the vector store (this uses the `run_pipeline.py`)